Unifying notions of pasting diagrams: Details on the freeness property

-Augmented directed complexes, designed by Steiner in~\cite{steiner2004omega}, are not directly based on $\omega$-hypergraphs but on chain complexes.
-Under the axioms required in~\cite{steiner2004omega}, it happens that the data of a chain complex is equivalent to the data of an $\omega$-hypergraph.
-The structure of cells used within this formalism strongly resembles the structure of cells used for parity complexes.
+Augmented directed complexes, designed by Steiner in~\cite{steiner2004omega}, are not directly based on \ohg{}s, but on chain complexes.
+Under the conditions required by~\citeauthor{steiner2004omega}, it happens that the data of a chain complex is equivalent to the data of an \ohg.
+The definition of cells for this formalism strongly resembles the one of parity complexes.
 The only difference is that the cells are tuples of group elements instead of subsets of an \ohg.